A marketing agency needs to do a lot of things right to win and retain clients, starting with customer onboarding.

 You can determine what to include in a welcome kit based on the information gathered from your kick off meeting and questionnaire.

-This can be a literal, physical package with some swag and agency merchandise, or a digital package in the form of an email or a web presentation.
+This can be a literal, physical package with some swag and agency merchandise that you can use a print-on-demand service for.
+Alternatively, use a digital welcome package in the form of an email or a web presentation.

 Your client's welcome packet may also include the following: